FredJ21/Telnet_HoneyPot/README.md

 	mysql -u root -p < DB/honey_DB.sql

-  and, you can import datalog in databas :
+  and, you can import datalog in database :

 	./telnet_srv_log2db.py